cobbler/cobbler.github.io/manuals/2.8.0/3/3/2_-_Complete_Settings_List.md

 #### Description:

 If enabled, Cobbler will restart the dhcpd or dnsmasq daemon during a "cobbler sync" and after all configuration files have been generated.
 This will only happen when manage_dhcp is enabled.

-Please refer to the {% linkup title:"Managing DHCP" extrameta:2.8.0 %} section for more details.
+Please refer to the [Managing DHCP]({% link manuals/2.8.0/3/4/1_-_Managing_DHCP.md %}) section for more details.

 ### restart_dns
 * **type:** Boolean